Design Your Home

 Importance of Line in Interior Design

-Contemporary style in interior design mainly focuses on shapes, structure and lines.
-Further, it comprises standard components and intense hues.
-On the other hand, the classical design style is known for rich colour palettes, curved lines, premium textures and dark wood.
+Contemporary interior design focuses on shapes, structure, and lines, comprising standard components and intense hues.
+Classical design features rich color palettes, curved lines, premium textures, and dark wood.

 Image Credit: home-designing.com

-The best interior design schemes tend to use lines in the following ways:
+The best interior design schemes use lines strategically:

-In cases of long, narrow rooms, how the tile flooring is placed can make or break the whole appearance of the space.
-Running tiles lengthwise can help make a dining room appear longer as the lines diminish in perspective.
-On the other hand, if you place the tiles running alongside each other, the room may look shorter but feel wider.
+In long, narrow rooms, tile flooring placement makes or breaks appearance.
+Running tiles lengthwise makes dining rooms appear longer as lines diminish in perspective.
+Placing tiles alongside each other makes rooms look shorter but feel wider.

 Read also – 10 Most Popular Types of Interior Design Styles